HtetWaiYan7191/weather-app/README.md

 ## 🙏 Acknowledgments

 - I would like to thank Microverse for this opportunity.
+Ko Kaung Myat Kyaw(Berry) for Design ideas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->